Physical Therapy Treatments For Traumatic Brain Injury (TBI)

 • Strength and energy, reducing feelings of fatigue caused by inactivity or the brain injury itself

-• Return to sports and exercise
+• Return to sports and running

 If needed, your physical therapist can also help you learn how to use equipment, such as an ankle brace, walker, or wheelchair.